-Over nearly 9 years, the brutal Syrian conflict has created suffering for millions of people in Syria and in the wider region.
-Since early 2011, over a half a million people have died.
-Instability has internally displaced 11.8 million Syrians (over half the estimated pre-war population).
-An additional 5.4 million Syrians are living as refugees, the majority in neighboring Turkey (3.6 million) as well as Lebanon (nearly 920,000) and Jordan (over 650,000).
+Now in its 10th year, the brutal Syrian conflict has created suffering for millions of people in Syria.
+Since early 2011, the Syrian conflict has resulted in enormous suffering for millions of people, displacing an estimated 12 million Syrians (nearly half of the estimated pre-war population).
+Of the displaced Syrians, 5.4 million are living as refugees in neighboring countries — namely Turkey (3.6 million), Lebanon (nearly 1.5 million), and Jordan (over 650,000).

 With no end in sight, these refugees and IDPs have little prospect of returning home anytime soon.
 Stability is the only way for Syrians to rebuild their lives.
 Every political and diplomatic effort is needed to avert a situation that will result in further displacement and bloodshed.